The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: From amplitudes to gravitational waves through the double copy

 \subsection{1PM}

 The tree-level amplitude of two distinct massive scalars in the classical limit due to graviton exchange is simple-enough to be obtained through a Feynman graph calculation.
 It can also be obtained as a double copy of two massive scalar amplitude due to gluon exchange.
 In this second approach it is necessary to project out the dilaton-axion which is part of the double copy of two vectors and couples to massive particles.
-This can be done while also focusing the long-range interactions captured by this amplitude by evaluating only the pole part of the amplitude,
+This can be done while also focusing the long-range interactions captured by this amplitude by evaluating only the pole part of the amplitude,\footnote{We take this approach because constructing the complete four-point amplitude through the double copy requires subtracting out the dilaton exchange, which is present when the external particles are massive.}

-where ${\cal M}_3^\tree(i, j, q^h)$ are two-scalar-graviton amplitudes, $h$ tags the physical states of the graviton and we used the double-copy form \eqref{threepointdoublecopy} of ${\cal M}_3^\tree(i, j, q^h)$.
+where ${\cal M}_3^\tree(i, j, q^h)$ are two-scalar-graviton amplitudes, $h$ tags the physical states of the graviton, ${\cal P}_h$ explained below is the projector removing the dilaton, and we used the double-copy form \eqref{threepointdoublecopy} of ${\cal M}_3^\tree(i, j, q^h)$.
 Particles with momenta $p_1$ and $p_4$ have mass $m_1$, those with momenta $p_2$ and $p_3$ have mass $m_2$ and the sum runs over the physical states of the exchanged graviton.
-The sum over the physical polarizations of the graviton is gives the physical-state projector,
+The sum over the physical polarizations of the graviton gives the physical-state projector,

 where

 and $r^\mu$ is an arbitrary null reference vector.
 Gauge invariance of the three-point amplitudes \eqref{polepart} guarantees that the reference vector drops out, so we can effectively take $\mathcal{P}^{\mu\nu}(k)\rightarrow \eta^{\mu\nu}$ and the physical-state sum \eqref{CompletenessRelationGravity} to be the numerator of the graviton propagator in de Donder gauge.